 This was my first time leading and managing a team, it was a real step outside of my comfort zone.

-After we passed off the project, the devs were unable to fully ship the design due to the version of wordpress.
+After we passed off the project, the developers were unable to fully ship the design due to the version of WordPress.

-Bringing in the dev team sooner as we thought and designed our interactions would have helped the design team to understand the technical constraints.
+Bringing in the development team sooner when we were wireframing and thinking about interactions would have helped all of us understand our technical constraints.